The Ultimate Guide to Successful Seed Starting with Seed Trays

 Space Efficiency

-Seed trays allow you to cultivate many plants within a compact area.
-This is especially useful if you have limited room on a balcony, patio, or windowsill.
+Seed trays enable you to plant many plants in a small space.
+This comes in handy particularly when there is not much space on a balcony, patio or windowsill.

 Easier Transplanting